 I don't know if my book has graphic content or not.

 Hi Leila!
 I’m glad to hear you escaped the frightening situation you were in.
 As far as your memoir goes, the line between subtle content and graphic content can be hard to spot.
 Using the WDC rating system can help.
 Graphic might include 18+, GC, and XGC ratings.
 Read the definition of those here "Content Rating System (CRS)"

 The words “serial killer” can attract a big audience.
 Many will be hoping for graphic content, and since you want as many readers as possible, you don’t need to tell them it isn’t there.
 However, you can either use the description of the book (the jacket blurb) or write a Note From the Author at the beginning to explain that you are concentrating on the emotional journey you went through when you were living with a criminal.
 As long as you mention what’s actually in the book, your readers shouldn’t be disappointed.
 Good luck!

-BIG BAD WOLF submits "Dead Rising: Your Story" and writes: If you don't want gore, set your monsters up as people, not creatures.
+BIG BAD WOLF Is Thankful submits "Dead Rising: Your Story" and writes: If you don't want gore, set your monsters up as people, not creatures.

 Good point, BBW!